Lothar Wallerstein

 Lothar Wallerstein (6 November 1882 – 14 November 1949) was a Czech-born musician and conductor of Austrian descent who became a U.S citizen in 1945, four years before his death.
 He was a stage manager at the Vienna State Opera, Salzburg Festival and Metropolitan Opera.
 He became stage director of the Vienna State Opera in 1926, where in 1931 he collaborated with Richard Strauss in re-writing Mozart’s Idomeneo.
 He emigrated to New York City in 1940 to evade the rise of Nazi influences in Austria, followed by the German annexation of that country, and the subsequent invasion of the Netherlands where he had sought refuge.
 At the end of World War II, he returned to Europe, where he taught acting classes for singers, and founded an opera school in The Hague, Netherlands.

 Personal life

 Wallerstein was born on November 6, 1882, in Prague, Austria-Hungary, to Moritz and Bertha (née Reiniger) as one of six children in a Jewish family devoted to music.
-He studied medicine, art and music at the universities of Prague and Munich and earned the Diplome de Virtuosite in piano from the Geneva Conservatory in Switzerland.
+He studied medicine, art and music at Charles University in Prague and the Ludwig-Maximilians-Universität München, and he obtained the Diplome de Virtuosite in piano from the Geneva Conservatory in Switzerland.

 He married Maria Strug in New York in 1944.
 Strug was a mezzo-soprano, who had studied voice at Hunter College.

 Wallerstein died of a heart attack shortly after the final rehearsal of Richard Strauss’s Salome in New Orleans, on November 14, 1949.